The Outer Worlds armor guide – Armor Rating explained, Light vs Heavy armor

 And don’t forget – you can make up for a deficit in Armor Rating by Tinkering the item using a Workbench.
 So all in all, it depends on the type of character you wish to play as, along with the enemies you’re facing and the difficulty level you’re playing at; but I’d urge people to consider a lower Armor Rating in exchange for some powerful skill stat increases.

-And with that, I’ll wrap up this The Outer Worlds Armor guide and walkthrough.
+And with that, we’re wrapping up this The Outer Worlds Armor guide and walkthrough.
 I hope this has cleared up any confusion you may have had relating to Armor Rating and armor types during your journeys.
-And now – why not have a gander at one of our other guides, such as our in-depth look at all the The Outer Worlds Perks & Flaws on offer?

 Please log in to reply.